Marianne Ihlen: Early life

+Ihlen was born on 18 May 1935 in Larkollen, Norway.
 During the Second World War Ihlen's father contracted tuberculosis which required a long period of treatment at the Mesnali sanatorium near Lillehammer.
-Her younger brother, Nils, when he was two suffered from tuberculosis for more than a year during which while her mother nursed her son and husband Ihlen spent time with her maternal grandmother in Larkollen.
+Her younger brother, Nils, when he was two suffered from tuberculosis for more than a year during which, while her mother nursed her son and husband, Ihlen spent time with her maternal grandmother in Larkollen.

-As the 1950s progressed the family’s financial situation became strained as Ihlen’s father lacked the lung capacity as a result of his tuberculosis treatment to work for an entire day in court.
-This put pressure on the couple’s relationship and forced her mother to take a job in the licence office of the national broadcasting company.
+As the 1950s progressed the family's financial situation became strained as Ihlen's father lacked the lung capacity to work for an entire day in court, as a result of his tuberculosis treatment.
+This put pressure on the couple's relationship and forced her mother to take a job in the licence office of the national broadcasting company.